qfettes/DeepRL-Tutorials/README.md

 # TODO:
 * Add value of states to tb logging for PPO
-* Double check PPO hyperparameters (below)

 * Why is Rainbow so slow?
-* Fix manual reward logging for all agents
-* Fix sig, loss, and action selection freq logging for policy gradient methods
 * Finish implementing curious agent
-* Update dqn_devel to look more like a2c_devel
-* Instead of copying config variables to each agent, copy entire config class and access member variables with self.config.var
-* Rename each agent class from "Model" to something more descriptive
+* Rename each agent class from "Agent" to something more descriptive

 # DeepRL-Tutorials
 The intent of these IPython Notebooks are mostly to help me practice and understand the papers I read; thus, I will opt for readability over efficiency in some cases.
 First the implementation will be uploaded, followed by markup to explain each portion of code.
 I'll be assigning credit for any code which is  borrowed in the Acknowledgements section of this README.